UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-12-team02-streetviewseg.md

 {:toc}

 ## Introduction
-Understanding street-level scenes through segmentation is crucial to autonoumous driving, urban mapping, and robot perception.
+Understanding street-level scenes through segmentation is crucial to autonomous driving, urban mapping, and robot perception.
 And it is especially important when it comes to segment fine-grained urban structures because a lot of what makes a street safe, legal, and navigable lives in small, easily missed details.
 So, this naturally leads to the question we want to investigate in this project: How to improve the semantic segmentation performance on those fine-grained urban structures?

 ## Dataset
 Cityscapes is a large-scale, widely used dataset for understanding complex urban environments, featuring diverse street scenes from many cities with high-quality pixel-level annotations for tasks like semantic segmentation and instance segmentation.
 It contains 30 classes and many of them are considered to be fine-grained urban structures, thus this dataset is a perfect choice for this project.